 - The licensed driver must be at least 21 years old.

-To get your learner's permit, you will have to provide specific documentation.
-When you visit your local DMV branch, you’ll have to provide:
+To get your learner’s permit, you will have to present specific documentation.
+When you visit your local DMV branch, you’ll need to present:

 - Proof showing you passed a Traffic Law and Substance Abuse Education class.